 CRM may deviate from the Guidelines, as described below, and such deviations shall generally be documented in writing by the relevant Portfolio Manager or Research Analyst responsible for the proxy voting issue being considered.
-Such documentation may be in the form of e-mail communications to the Chief Compliance Officer and the Compliance Coordinator, who is responsible for submitting the proxy votes, as described below.
+Such documentation may be in the form of e-mail communications to the Chief Compliance Officer or his or her designee, who is responsible for submitting the proxy votes, as described below.
 Deviations from the Guidelines are made at the discretion of the relevant Portfolio Manager or Research Analyst and shall always be made in the best interests of the client.
-Any questions or concerns regarding deviations from the Guidelines shall be escalated to the General Counsel for evaluation, as necessary.
+Any questions or concerns regarding deviations from the Guidelines shall be escalated to the Chief Compliance Officer for evaluation, as necessary.